 Meritize pre-approves our school partners.
 If your school is not currently a partner, let us know here.

 You can also speak with your school about becoming a Meritize partner, which can increase access to student funding.

 To accept your loan offer, either accept within the application, or reply back to the email you received from [email protected] with the subject line “Congratulations from Meritize.”
 If you are having trouble finding this email, please check your junk/spam folder.
 If you have any further questions, call us at 833-MERIT-4U (833-637-4848) or email [email protected].

-You will receive a decision at the time of application.
-For applicants that require additional information, a loan decision will be made within two business days after Meritize receives your completed application.
+93% of Meritize applicants will receive a decision at the time of application.
+For applicants that require additional information, a loan decision will be made within two business days after Meritize receives all requested information to complete the application.
 A completed application includes your merit documents or confirmation that you do not plan to include these with your application.

 Yes.
 If your loan is declined, you’ll receive a notice via email to help you understand the reason for your denial.
 Once you have addressed the issues listed on your credit report, we encourage you to reapply.

 Merit documents are records from your academic or military history.